As producers, we consider equalizers to be the most important dynamic control tool in music production.

 The traditional hardware for this plugin came at a price of about $5499 and weighed around 12 kg which meant that only a few people could actually manage to have one.

-The interface of this plugin may come across as very confusing at first, but the workflow is clear and you’ll get used to it in no time.
-Frequency bands are situated whereby the cut knob is on the left and the boost knob is on the right for every band.
-Users have control over 3 cut ranges i.e. 1.
+The interface of this plugin may come across as very confusing at first, but the workflow is clear, and you’ll get used to it in no time.
+Frequency bands are situated whereby the cut knob is on the left, and the boost knob is on the right for every band.
+You have control over 3 cut ranges, i.e., 1.
 LF-LMF, 2.
 MF-MHF, 3.
-MHF-HF and 3 boost ranges i.e. 1.
+MHF-HF and 3 boost ranges, i.e., 1.
 LF, 2.
 LMF-MHF, 3. and HF.

-Much like the hardware version, the plugin uses an attenuator for gain control.
+Much like the hardware version, the plugin uses an attenuator to gain control.
 The reasoning behind it is to maintain a low noise floor, linearity, and have enough headroom space.
 The main difference between the plugin and the hardware version is in the additional recall buttons, M/S operation, and stereo channel linking.
-In addition to that, the plugin version has a space-saving Passeq Single which shows only one set of controls for users working in stereo only.
+In addition to that, the plugin version has a space-saving Passeq Single, which shows only one set of controls for you working in stereo only.

 - The plugin has 2 modes of operation, i.e., the standard stereo and a mono version

 - Mid/side (M/S) processing is available

 - Made up of 72 filters spread over 6 bands per channel

 The SPL Passeq is compatible with Windows 7 or higher for PC and macOS 10.9 or higher for Mac.
 It comes in VST/VST3/AU/AAX formats and supports 64-bit systems.

-The Passeq by SPL is arguably the most powerful passive EQ in the market.
-This is due to the detailed design of the plugin to perfectly replicate the sound signature of the original Passeq hardware which was already considered as the industry-standard passive equalizer.
-It comes at a decent price for its capabilities and we definitely recommend that you try it out.
+The Passeq by SPL is one of the most powerful passive EQs in the market.
+This is due to the detailed design of the plugin to perfectly replicate the sound signature of the original Passeq hardware, which was already considered the industry-standard passive equalizer.
+It comes at a reasonable price for its capabilities, and we definitely recommend that you try it out.